krishsingla06/compiler_a3/Readme.md

 - But we have allowed struct/union prior declarations without definition (which is also present in standard C/C++).

 - For switch-case labels - We only allowed positive integer literals and char literals, because in standard C/C++, case labels must be compile time constants, so we thought users rather than writing ``` case 2+3: ``` should write ``` case 5: ``` which also makes more sense.

+- Similar to C and unlike C++, static variables are not allowed inside structs/unions/classes.

 - For ellipsis - We allowed defining function with ellipsis, we also allowed calling the function with ellipsis, but inside the function body if we want to use the parameters beyond `...`, those things are not present in *Standard C* also, but implemented in the library `<cstdarg>`, so we didn't implemented that part *varargs* handling.
 Anyways the grammar supports ellipsis in function definition and function call, and while function call params are pushed onto stack via `PARAM` instruction.